sodiumbased/deep_learning_nn/README.md

 # deep_learning_nn
-A feed forward deep learning neural network that uses gradient descent to be trained so it can recognize handwritten digits (training data provided by MNIST)
+A feed forward deep learning neural network that is trained by gradient descent to recognize handwritten digits (training data provided by MNIST)